TG9541/stm8ef/README.md

 STM8S003F3 core for new experiments.

-Set option `MODULE_CORE = 1` in `forth.asm`.
+Run `make BOARD=CORE flash` for building and flashing.

 ### STM8S103F3 "minimum development board"

-Cheap STM8S103F3-based breakout board with LED on port B5 (there are plenty of vendors on EBay or AliExpress, the price starts below $0.70 incl. shipping)
+Cheap STM8S103F3P6-based breakout board with LED on port B5 (there are plenty of vendors on EBay or AliExpress, the price starts below $0.70 incl. shipping)

-* clock source internal 16 MHz RC oscillator `HSI` (instead of 16 MHz crystal)
+* clock source internal 16 MHz RC oscillator `HSI`
 * LED on GPIO PB5
 * reset key

-Set option `MODULE_MINDEV = 1` in `forth.asm`.
+Run `make BOARD=MINDEV flash` for building and flashing.

 ### W1209 Thermostat Module

-Low-cost STM8S003F3-based thermostat module with a 3 digit 7S-LED display, relay, and a 10k NTC sensor.
+Low-cost STM8S003F3P6-based thermostat module with a 3 digit 7S-LED display, relay, and a 10k NTC sensor.
 This very cheap board can be easily used for single input/single output control tasks with UI (e.g. timer, counter, dosing, monitoring).

-Set option `MODULE_W1209 = 1` in `forth.asm`.
+Run `make BOARD=W1209 flash` for building and flashing.

 #### Note: